VegaDeftwing/OpGuidesHugoSrc/content/Interviews/interviews.md

 # If you would like to be interviewed

-Well, first of all I'd like to know what makes you interesting - so shoot me a message or open an issue on github, otherwise feel free to enjoy any of the interviews li
+Well, first of all I'd like to know what makes you interesting - so shoot me a message or open an issue on github, twitter, or where ever you can find me.